FelixAnna/keep-hands-on/important/micro-service-grpc/store-app-api/services/go-demo/web-service-dlw/user-api/readme.md

 ## functionalities

-support user CRUD operations,
+1. user can login by github account

-support login by github account
+2. user can fire CRUD operations on user table after login /register

-support login from own oauth2 server
+3. generate native jwt token for user after login

-## aws support
+4. filter by jwt token for some api

-need setup aws credentials: https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/
+* support login from own oauth2 server (enhance later)